How To Make Rum Balls. Rum Balls Recipe No Cooking , No Baking Recipe. A Great Christmas, Festive Season Treat !

 Mix all ingredients together with a wooden spoon until well combined.

-Cover a board with baking paper, then place balance of coconut on that, you may need a little extra coconut for coating.
+- Cover a board with baking paper, then spread the balance of coconut on the baking paper, you may need a little extra coconut for coating.

-2) If you don't want to make them into balls make a sausage shape approx 9 inches long by one inch high approximately.
+- If you would prefer to make Rum Bites rather than Rum Balls make a sausage shape approximately 9 inches long by 1 inch high.

 They will set in about 6 to 8 hours but I leave them overnight.